Zmote/it-club-css-selectors-01/README.md

-"#CSS Selectors - Child and Attribute Selectors"
+#CSS Selectors - Child and Attribute Selectors

+Exercises for Child and Attribute Selectors.
+Solutions can be found in solution branch.